Custom Validation

 )

-// => ❌ Custom validation for attribute 'name' failed with message: Provide a longer name.
+// => β Custom validation for attribute 'name' failed with message: Provide a longer name.

-import type { Attribute } from 'dynamodb-toolbox/attributes'
+import type { Schema } from 'dynamodb-toolbox/schema'

-const validator = (input: unknown, attr: Attribute) => {
+const validator = (input: unknown, attr: Schema) => {

 ... // custom validation here